 Although there are juice, chai, and food wallahs walking up and down the lengths of the trains, most people bring their own supplies.
 Don’t be surprised to see porters carrying in bags, buckets, or boxes stuffed with food for families!

-The food cooked on the train is notoriously bad and dirty, and it can take ages between stations where you’ll stop long enough to buy some food.
-Packing some snacks for the ride is a good idea, as well as being cheaper (and probably cleaner) than buying food en route.
+The food served on Pakistani trains is notoriously bad and dirty, and stations where you’ll stop long enough to find food are sometimes hours and hours apart.
+Packing some snacks for the train ride is a good idea; it’s also cheaper (and probably cleaner) than buying food en route.

 Note: Good luck finding trash bins on the train or at the stations.
-Though people generally use the great outdoors as one giant trash heap, it’s good to resist the urge.
-Bring along a plastic shopping bag, collect any plastic or paper waste you generate en route, and dispose of it properly once you reach your destination.
+Though people generally use the great outdoors as one giant trash heap, please resist the urge.
+Bring along something to collect your waste in and dispose of it in a bin once you reach your destination.